streamnative/pulsar-io-cloud-storage/docs/aws-s3-sink.md

 ### Data format types

-Cloud Storage Sink Connector provides multiple output format options, including JSON, Avro, Bytes, or Parquet.
+AWS S3 Sink Connector provides multiple output format options, including JSON, Avro, Bytes, or Parquet.
 The default format is JSON.
 With current implementation, there are some limitations for different formats:

 This table lists the Pulsar Schema types supported by the writers.